soyuka/doc/getting-started/api.md

 Ask Doctrine to create the database of the project:

-    app/console doctrine:database:drop # Just in case you created the DB to play with the bookstore app app/console doctrine:database:create
+    $ bin/console doctrine:database:drop --force # Just in case you created the DB to play with the bookstore app, be careful with this command it deletes data permanently
+    $ bin/console doctrine:database:create

 Then generate database tables related to the generated entities:

-    app/console doctrine:schema:create
+    $ bin/console doctrine:schema:create

 The schema generator provides a lot of configuration options.
 Take a look at [its dedicated documentation](../schema-generator/index.md).
 Keep in mind that it is also available as a standalone tool (PHAR) and can be used to bootstrap any PHP project (works fine